Vision and Values

 At Starks Field pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for your pupils to make informed choices, through a safe environment and an empowering curriculum.
+As a school we educate and provide boundaries for our pupils to make informed choices, through a safe environment and an empowering curriculum.

-Ethos and Values we promote:
+Vision and Values we promote:

 - Our aim is to form a partnership with families and the community to prepare our diverse school population to become lifelong learners in a high achieving, inclusive, creative, nurturing and safe environment.

-- At the heart of our school, we value the strengths of all members of our school community.
+- At the heart of our school we value the strengths of all members of our school community.
 We believe in providing all children with the skills for lifelong learning through engaging children in a rich, challenging curriculum within a shared culture of safety and respect.
 At Starks Field we believe that all learners are unique individuals who are entitled to realise their full potential.

 - We believe that excellent learning occurs when children feel safe and are having fun.
 In our school we respect all cultures and originality.
 We provide inspiration for lifelong learning and both adults and child learning new things every day.

 TOLERANCE OF THOSE OF DIFFERENT FAITHS AND BELIEFS: